behave/behave/docs/behave.rst

    regardless of the '--capture' and '--no-capture' options.
 **junit_directory** -- text
    Directory in which to store JUnit reports.
+**default_format** -- text
+   Specify default formatter (default: pretty).
 **format** -- text (multiple allowed)
    Specify a formatter.
-By default the 'pretty' formatter is used.
+If none is specified the default formatter is used.
 Pass '--format help' to get a list of available formatters.
 **show_skipped** -- boolean
    Don't print skipped steps (due to tags).
 **show_skipped** -- boolean